Update: Metro Exodus’s release date has been (once again) fixed: February 22, 2019.

 Exodus is something of a new direction for the Metro series – its levels are more expansive and less linear than in previous entries – but the new footage should help to win over any sceptics.
 Running in 4K and showing the Volga region in its snowbound beauty, it is honestly pretty impressive stuff.

 Entertain your cordite-huffing habit while you wait for Metro with the best FPS games on PC.

 Metro Exodus is set in 2036, a quarter-century after the Earth was devastated by nuclear war in Metro’s cheerful fiction.
 In keeping with the ‘Exodus’ bit of its title, the survivors that have heretofore sheltered in the metro tunnels of Moscow are driven out of hiding in search of a new life in the East.

 That epic, transcontinental journey will introduce open world, sandbox levels and survival mechanics to the series, tracking Artyom and the Spartans through an entire year of changing seasons.
 Catch up on all the news: here’s everything we know about Metro Exodus.

-The news comes via THQ Nordic, who – after acquiring Koch Media – now own publishers Deep Silver.
-Their latest financial report simply says "we are all looking forward to Deep Silver’s next key release, Metro Exodus, now expected in Q1 2019.”
+Metro Exodus was first announced atThe Game Awards 2017, with a projected release date for autumn 2018.
+News of a delay to the first quarter of 2019 came in May via afinancial reportfrom THQ Nordic, who – after acquiring Koch Media – now own publishers Deep Silver.
+They simply said “we are all looking forward to Deep Silver’s next key release, Metro Exodus, now expected in Q1 2019.”

 Based on a series of novels by Dmitry Glukhovsky, the Metro games are a grim series of shooters with stealth and survival elements, largely set in Russia’s underground rail system after a nuclear apocalypse.